turingschool/curriculum/source/projects/jet_fuel.markdown

 ## Learning Goals

-* Understand how web traffic worls
+* Understand how web traffic works
 * Designing with RESTful interfaces
 * Design a normalized SQL-based database structure
 * Use ActiveRecord to interface with the database from Ruby